andre-ye/uni/docs/nsciences/astr-101/textbook.md

 - Parsec -- the distance at which we have a parallax of one second -- about 3.26 light years.
 - No known star is in 1 parsec of Earth

-## Chapter 21: Black Holes and Curved Spacetime

-### 21.3: Tests of General Relativity
-- Einstein proposed a new theory of gravity -- mass determines the curvature of spacetime, which controls how objects move.
-- Einstein's theory only really makes itself apparent at large masses
-- When distorting mass is small, Newton's universal gravitation works.
-But Einstein works more 'universally'
-- Mercury orbits closest to the Sun and is most affected by spacetime produced by Sun's mass.
-- Mercury has a highly elliptical orbit: Newtonian gravitation has errors -- people thought there was some other body (just like with Neptune and Uranus).
-- Einstein -- light near the Sun shoud follow a curved path under an eclipse: consistent with general relativity

-### 21.4: Time in General Relativity
-- Generalizes space and time
-- The stronger the gravity, the lower the pace of time
-- Time is, it is thought, a democratic concept: all of us have it.
-But in fact it changes
-- 1959 atomic clock experiment -- a clock closer to the ground should run slightly slower than a taller one
-- What does it mean for time to run slowly?
-- WHen light emerges from strong gravity where time slows down, light experiences a change in its frequency and wavelength
-- Light is a repeating phenomenon (a wave) -- every light wave is a little clock
-- Stronger gravity makes the period of waves longer.
-- To maintain constant light speed, a lower frequency must be compensated with a longer wavelength -- this is redshift.
-Gravitational redshift -- produced by gravity
-- Why should I care about relativity?
-In fact it is everywhere.
-Satellites, planes, GPSs, etc.

-### 21.5: Black Holes
-- If a core's mass is bigger than three times the mass of the sun, nothing can stop the core from collapsing together.
-- Classical collapse
-  - A rocket has to have high velocity to escape gravitational pull of Earth
-  - Imagine we compress the Sun
-  - Gravity depends on mass and distance from center of the mass
-  - If the Sun is compressed, the mass remains the same but your distance gets smaller; gravity gets super strong
-  - When the shrinking Sun reaches the diameter of a neutron star (20 km), escape velocity is half the speed of life
-  - Escape velocity will soon exceed the speed of light, and nothing (including light) can escape; therefore it emits no light and nothing which falls into it can return
-  - This is a black hole
-- Collapse with relativity
-  - Gravity is a curvature of spacetime
-  - Curvature gets larger and larger as gravity increases
-  - Gravity is not pulling on the light; matter has curved spacetime; the concept of out has no geometrical meaning, the star is trapped in its pocket of spacetime
-  - The star's geometry 'cuts off' when escape velocity is equal to the speed of light; the size of the star is the event horizon
-  - Events in the event horizon can never affect events outside of
-  - The event horizon does not get smaller once a star has collapsed inside it.
-A horizon's size depends only on the mass inside it
-- Myths
-  - Black holes do not just suck things p with their gravity
-  - Even if you orbit around a star which becomes a black hole, your orbit will not be significantly affected, even though there may be mass loss.
-  - Only very near to the event horizon is gravitation so strong that Newton's laws break down
-- It is possible in theory to construct a time machine with gravity to take you into the future.
-- A trip into a black hole
-  - Black holes have no hair
-  - What happens to a star core in a black hole?
-Material collapsed into a squozen point -- zero volume and infinite density, singularity
-  - Spacetime ceases to exist at singularity
-  - The structure of a basic black hole can be described as asingularity surrounded by an event horizon
-  - All matter falling into the black hole will look like it takes infinite time to fall through it
-  - The event horizon is not a physical barrier
-  - Theories of relativity: your measurement of the world is dependent on yrou frame of reference
-  - Spaghettification

-### 21.6: Evidence for Black Holes
-- Do black holes actually exist?
-HOw can we even find them?
-- Requiremetns for a black hole
-  - Start by looking for a star which is part of a binary star system; we find systems where only one star is visibile
-  - But not just invisible (can have confounders): there must be collapse.
-Using Kepler's law, measure the mass of the invisible member: if the mass is bigger than 3 * mass of the sun, it is probably a black hole
-  - Stars in binary systems can exchange mass: material falls towards hte black hole and spirals aruond it; this forms the accretion disk.
-- The discovery of stellar-mass black holes
-  - X-rays are important tracers of black holes
-  - Cygnus X-1
-  - Flickering X rays -- small collapsed object
-- Feeding a black hole
-  - After an isoalted star becomes a black hole, it won't grow much -- other stars are too far to provide 'food'
-  - Black holes in the center of galaxies are more likely to find mass close enough to event horizons to pull in
-  - Black holes in crowded regions can grow
-  - There is a black hole in the cneter of our own galaxy
-  - Feeding frenzy of supermassive black holes may be responsible for energetic phenomena in the universe
-  - Many observations can only be explained if black holes do exist.

 ## Chapter 22: Stars from Adolescence to Old Age